C2DH/ranketwo/_assignments/boder/03-early-accounts-holocaust.en.md

 <!-- section -->
 ### 3.b  A first exploration of the archives: how verbs are used
 <!-- section-contents -->
--	Go to the website with the collection of protocols collected by the Hungarian National Commission for Deportees (http://degob.org/).
+-	Go to the website with the collection of protocols collected by the [Hungarian National Commission for Deportees](http://degob.org/)
 -	Search with the keyword “help” to get an idea of how to search in interview summaries.
 -	If you go through the first five hits by using Ctrl + F, you can trace how the term “help” has different positive and negative meanings in the reports.
--	Try to do the same with http://voices.iit.edu/voices_project.
+-	Try to do the same with [Voices of the Holocaust](http://voices.iit.edu/voices_project)
 -	What strikes you when assessing the search results?
 -	Note the answers in your template.

 <!-- section -->
 ### 3.c  A second exploration of the archives: how key characters are represented
 <!-- section-contents -->
 - Compare how a respondent describes the selection process for the gas chambers and the role of SS physician Mengele in protocol http://degob.org/index.php?showjk=131 with how this is done in Boder’s interview with Jola Gross (http://voices.iit.edu/interview?doc=grossJ&display=g).